athena-framework/website/docs/components/README.md

 The [ART::Events::View][Athena::Routing::Events::View] event is only dispatched when the controller action does _NOT_ return an [ART::Response][Athena::Routing::Response].
 The purpose of this event is to turn the controller action's return value into an [ART::Response][Athena::Routing::Response].

+An [ART::View][] may be used to customize the response, e.g. setting a custom response status and/or adding additional headers; while keeping the controller action response data intact.

 This event is intended to be used as a "View" layer; allowing scalar values/objects to be returned while listeners convert that value to the expected format (e.g. JSON, HTML, etc.).
+See the [negotiation](/components/negotiation) component for more information on this feature.

 !!! example "View event in Athena"
     By default Athena will JSON serialize any non [ART::Response][Athena::Routing::Response] values.